reddit/experiments.py/docs/index.rst

     request.edge_context

-If you **don't have access** to :code:`edge_context` in your service, you can access the SDK’s internal decider instance for a lower level API, allowing you to pass in targeting context fields as a :code:`dict` param, e.g. "user_is_employee", "app_name", other targeting fields (instead of them being derived from :code:`edge_context`).
+If you **don't have access** to :code:`edge_context` in your service/request, you can access the SDK’s internal decider instance for a lower level API, allowing you to pass in targeting context fields as a :code:`dict` param, e.g. "user_is_employee", "country_code", or other targeting fields (instead of them being auto-derived from :code:`edge_context`).

 See full API in `readme <https://github.snooguts.net/reddit/decider/tree/master/decider-py#class-decider>`_ (reddit internal).

-The internal decider instance can be accessed from a top-level decider instance via:
+The internal decider instance can be accessed from the SDK's top-level decider instance via:

 .. code-block:: python